pokusew/nfc-pcsc/README.md

 1. it tries to find out the standard of card (`TAG_ISO_14443_3` or `TAG_ISO_14443_4`)

-2. it will connect to the card, so any other card specific commands could be send
+2. it will connect to the card, so any other card specific commands could be sent

 3. handling of card